WaverleyLabs/SDPcontroller/README.md

     **NOTE** When creating client certificates, the 'common name' field must be set to the SDP ID of that client.
 The SDP ID is a 32 bit unsigned integer, meaning it has a range from 1 to a very large number.
-You will be prompted for field among many others when running the shell script just mentioned.
+You will be prompted for this field among many others when running the shell script just mentioned.

 8. Transfer the client certificate and key files (client.crt &